JonasMoss/kdensity/cran-comments.md

 ## Test environments
-* local Windows 10, R version 3.4.3
+* local Windows 10, R version 3.4.3.
 * Ubuntu 14.04 (on Travis-CI), R version 3.4.3, R-oldrel, R-devel.
 * Redhat 7.4, version R.4.3.
+* win-builder (R-devel).

 ## R CMD check results
-There were no ERRORs, WARNING or NOTEs.
+There were no ERRORs or WARNINGs.

+NOTE: Maintainer: 'Jonas Moss <jonas.gjertsen@gmail.com>'

+New submission

 ## Reverse dependencies
 There are currently no reverse dependencies for this package.